ART 105 Introduction to Photography Credits: 3

 Prerequisites: ART 411.

-This course operates as a faculty-supervised design agency that works with clients to produce visual marketing materials.
+This course operates as a faculty-supervised advertising/design agency that works with clients to produce visual marketing materials.

 ART 488 Creative Project Development Credits: 3

 In this class students evaluate their creative goals and styles, as well as artistic abilities, in relation to their professional aspirations.
 Specific artistic and appropriate technological skills are developed through projects.

 This course focuses on branding, re-branding or development of an identity program, and combines advertising planning with creative execution.
 Students will learn how to develop advertising/marketing/creative campaign plans for a specific client(s), conceptualize, design and develop all creative aspects including but not limited to logo/identity, copy, advertising, website development, app design, etc., and complete a presentation of the plans/briefs and final creative developments of the plans/briefs and creative to the client(s).

 ART 493 Directed Projects in Studio Art Credits: 1-6

 With permission of instructor, advanced students pursue independent research and production of a significant semester-long project.
 Acceptable for graduate credit with approval.

 ART 495 Special Topics in Studio Art Credits: 1-6

 In-depth exploration of a special topic in Studio Art.
 Course may be repeated if topic is unique for each repeated effort.
 Acceptable for graduate credit with approval.